psechoPATH/Tryhackme-Writeup/Chronicle.md

 there is unusual directory .mozilla inside his home directory

-we will use the Firefox Decrypt it's showing 2 profiles the second reqeust a password
+we will use the Firefox Decrypt

+it's showing 2 profiles

+the second reqeust a password

-let's try various common password the correct os password1
+let's try various common password, the correct os password1